 In Gensoumaden Saiyuki, Hakkai slays a thousand demons and his thousandth turns him into a demon, pointy ears and all.

 In Kakurenbo, the main character wins the game of hide-and-seek by being the last child to be found... and then is given the honor of being the new "it", that is, he becomes a demon himself.

 Magical Girls fight monsters known as witches.
-When defeated, these witches drop a Grief Seed which the magical girls use to cleanse their soul gems.
+When defeated, these witches drop a Grief Seed which the magical girls use to cleanse their soul gems, which get gradually darker every time they use their powers or suffer sadness and despair.
 What Kyubey doesn't mention is that when the soul gems turns completely black they will turn in a witch.
 Every magical girl who doesn't die in battle will eventually become a Witch, the monsters that the magical girls fight throughout the series, and their Soul Gems become Grief Seeds, thus perpetuating a vicious cycle.
 This is illustrated in Episode 8 when this happens to Sayaka.

 Even before you become a Witch, there is still some opportunity for horror.
+The Soul Gems in question?
+Their name is literal.
 Since your soul is outside your body, that essentially makes you a girly, sparkly Lich.
 The girls find this out the hard way when Sayaka's soul gem is thrown too far away from her body, causing her to fall over dead until it is returned to her.
 She then considers herself inhuman and this accelerates her inevitable transformation into a Witch.

 In School Mermaid, the main character ends up being pulled down into the floor by the very mermaids she was hunting and becomes one herself.
 And it is strongly implied that her best friend will hunt her down and eat her later.